vrutkovs/blog/content/posts/okd-with-victoriametrics.md

       unmanaged: true
 ```

-This tells CVO to stop reconciling `cluster-monitoring-operator` deployment in `openshift-monitoring` namespaces, so that user can change it.
+This tells CVO to stop reconciling the `cluster-monitoring-operator` deployment in `openshift-monitoring` namespaces so that the user can change it.
 This override will prevent CVO from upgrading the cluster until this override is removed.

-Next we can scale down `cluster-monitoring-operator` to zero replicas:
+Next, we can scale down `cluster-monitoring-operator` to zero replicas:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment